-We generate revenue in the form of interest income on the debt securities we hold.
-Capital gains, if any, are recorded on a trade basis on investments held in our portfolio.
-Our debt investments, whether in the form of senior secured loans or mezzanine debt, typically have a term of three to ten years and bear interest at a fixed or floating rate.
+We generate revenue in the form of interest income on the debt securities we hold and capital gains and distributions, if any, on investment securities that we may acquire in portfolio companies.
+Our debt investments, whether in the form of senior secured loans or mezzanine debt, typically have terms of three to ten years and bear interest at a fixed or a floating rate.
 Interest on debt securities is generally payable quarterly or semiannually.
 In some cases, some of our investments provide for deferred interest payments and PIK interest.
 The principal amount of the debt securities and any accrued but unpaid interest generally becomes due at the maturity date.
-In addition, we may generate revenue in the form of amendment, commitment, OID origination, structuring or diligence fees, fees for providing managerial assistance and possibly consulting fees.
+In addition, we may generate revenue in the form of amendment, commitment, origination, structuring or diligence fees, fees for providing managerial assistance and possibly consulting fees.
+Loan origination fees, OID, and market discount or premium are capitalized, and we accrete or amortize such amounts as income.
+We record prepayment penalties on loans and debt securities as income.
+Dividend income, if any, is recognized on an accrual basis on the ex-dividend date to the extent that we expect to collect such amounts.